pseigo/book-exercises/learn-elixir/notes/e02-data-types.md

 ```

 - Also known as *anonymous function*, *lambda*, *function literal*, or *closure*.
-- Functions are **first-class values** *(also citizen, type, object, or entity)*: they [can be](https://www.oreilly.com/library/view/learning-scala/9781449368814/ch05.html)
+- Functions are [**first-class values**](https://www.oreilly.com/library/view/learning-scala/9781449368814/ch05.html) *(also citizen, type, object, or entity)*: they can be
-    1. Created without giving a name
+    1. Created without being given a name
     2. Stored in containers such as a value, variable, or data structure
     3. Used as a parameter or return value